WHO AM I?

-I am a fourth year Bachelor of Architecture student at Carnegie Mellon University (CMU) with a minor in Intelligent Environments (IE).
+I am a fifth year Bachelor of Architecture student at Carnegie Mellon University (CMU) with minors in Intelligent Environments (IE) and Physical Computing.
 IE focuses on spaces that support efficiency and high quality of experience, addressing both the integrated development of such environments and the resulting experience.
 The minor allows me to work in tandem with Physical Computing and Media Design.
 This unique mixture of education has given me the ability to take projects from ideation, to actualization, to post-actualization analysis.

-Having spent most my years in a foreign land, that set the tone for a life of diversity.
+Having spent most my years in foreign lands, that set the tone for a life of diversity.
 That is why it seems hard to define who I am with one word.
 I am a student and a teacher, an artist and a musician, a thinker and a doer.
 I use my camera as a third eye to wander through the world.
 I love travelling, meeting new people and learning about other cultures.
-I have a pact with myself to self-learn 10 instruments by the time I am 30 (I am at 7 instruments now).
+I have a pact with myself to self-learn 10 instruments (I am at 7 instruments now).
 All of these things seep into my passion for people, design and architecture.

 I want to dedicate my life to positive social impact, whether through design, built structures, art or providing a necessary service to fulfill that.
-I am very passionate about working with refugees and displaced people, but I do not want to limit my work to only that.
+I am very passionate about working with refugees and displaced people, but I do limit my work to that.
 Coming from the Middle East, I am also passionate about women’s rights and women empowerment.

 It is hard to specify a course of action for a profession since each situation has its unique set of issues.
 Essentially, I know what I want to achieve and am willing to work through and learn anything that is necessary for that goal to become a reality.